nathgoh/CS230-Duolingo/README.md

                    --key path/to/dev_or_test/labels.dev.key
     ```
     to print a variety of metrics for the baseline predictions to the screen.

+## Setup - LSTM Model

+This LSTM model is written in Python.
+To run it, First run the get_data.ipynb and change the file destination for train, test, and key in `get_raw_dataset` for your chosen track.
+Similarly, change the save pickle file destination that is at the end of the notebook.

+Begin training the model by running the build_model.ipynb.

 ## NOTE:
 Data obtained from http://sharedtask.duolingo.com/2018.html